Veilios/web-sprint-challenge-javascript-fundamentals/README.md

 5. Why do we need super() in an extended class?

+the super() keyword is used at the begining of the constructor method inside an extended class, to call and inherit all the values and methods from the parent class.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.

 ## Instructions